Skip to main content

 PLIX: Play, Learn, Interact, eXplore: Decay of Carbon-14, Radioactive Decay as a Measure of Age

-This page titled 20.7: Radioactivity is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 20.7: Radioactivity is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.